tom-howard/com2009/docs/course/assignment2/getting-started.md

     git push origin main
     ```

-    You'll then be asked to enter your GitHub username, followed by a password. **This password is not your GitHub account password**!
+    You'll then be asked to enter your GitHub username and password again.

-    !!! warning
+    !!! warning "Remember"
-        **Your GitHub account password won't work here!** You'll need to [generate a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) and use this instead!
+        This is **not** your GitHub account password...
+Use the personal access token that you created earlier.

 1. All team members should then be able to pull the remote repo into their own ROS Workspaces (`#!bash cd ~/ros2_ws/src/ && git clone REMOTE_HTTPS_URL`), make contributions and push these back to the remote repo as required (using their own GitHub account credentials and personal access tokens).